With these tips and tricks from seasoned menu planners, you can eat better and save money.By Mayo Clinic Staff

 - Recycle your menus.
 Don't throw away your menu plan at the end of the week.
 Instead, hold on to it and reuse it later.

 - Be flexible.
 Your menu isn't written in stone.
 Feel free to swap things around.
-Or designate one night as "cook's choice" and use that night to clear out the refrigerator by making a casserole, stir-fry or other mix-and-match meal.
+Or designate one night as "cook's choice" and use that night to clear out the refrigerator by making omelets, a casserole, stir-fry or chef salad.